ucdavisdatalab/workshop_introduction_to_version_control/chapters/02_remote-repositories.md

 ![](/images/git_workflow_bg.png)

-As shown in the figure above, a typical Git workflow is:
+A typical Git workflow---as illustrated in the figure above---is:

+1. Pull recent changes from the remote with `git pull`.
-1. Make some changes to the local repository.
+2. Make some changes locally.
-2. Stage your changes with `git add`.
+3. Stage your changes with `git add`.
-3. Commit your changes with `git commit`.
+4. Commit your changes with `git commit`.
-4. Push the changes up to the remote with `git push`.
+5. Push the changes to the remote with `git push`.
-5. Repeat steps 1-4 until the project is finished.
+6. Repeat steps 1-5 until the project is finished.

 There are lots of steps in this process, so there are lots of places where it can go wrong. _Pay attention to error messages_ and search online if you get stuck.
-Lots of people use Git, and your question has probably been asked and answered :)
+Lots of people use Git, so your question has probably been asked and answered. 😃

 :::{seealso}
-_[Pro Git][pg]_ is the definitive Git resource and an excellent reference to keep at hand as you begin to work with Git after finishing this reader.
+_[Pro Git][pg]_ is the definitive Git resource and an excellent reference to keep at hand as you begin to work with Git.
 :::

 [pg]: https://git-scm.com/book/en/v2